Basic Algorithm Templates

 map/multimap

-insert() Insertion is a pair
+insert() Inserted number is a pair

-erase() Input parameter is a pair or an iterator
+erase() Input parameter is pair or iterator

 find()